tongrui1997/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) both go through the whole array but map returns a new array.

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. a higher order function receive a callback function as an argument.

 3. What is closure?
+closure is the inner function has access to the variables of the outer function.

-4. Describe the four rules of the 'this' keyword.
+4. Describe the four rules of the 'this' keyword. implicit binding, this point to the left of the dot. new binding create a new object. explicit binding use call key word.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to inherit the method and properties of the parent class/

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.